r-uu/r-uu.lib/fx/comp/readme.md

 ## Challenges for Java FX application architecture

-While with this mechanism layout configuration can be strictly decoupled from application code, the size of controller classes still grows very fast and the code becomes hard to maintain and extend quickly.
+While with this mechanism layout configuration can be strictly decoupled from application code, the size of controller classes still grows very fast and the code quickly becomes hard to maintain and extend.

 To accomplish this a typical approach is to decompose big classes into smaller ones that can be understood more easily.
 However, this is where the design of Java FX proves to be an obstacle initially.[^1]